 THE TISSUE SAMPLES HAVE BEEN ANONYMIZED, NO FURTHER DATA ON THE DONORS IS AVAILABLE OTHER THAN THAT FOUND IN THE ACCOMPANYING GUIDE SHEETS.

-Guide sheets in Microsoft Excel format and H&E stained whole-slide images representative of the array are available on the CHTN TMA website: http://chtn.sites.virginia.edu/.
+Guide sheets that include representative histologic figures can be downloaded in Microsoft Excel format from the CHTN TMA website: http://faculty.virginia.edu/chtn-tma.